This post may contain affiliate links. Learn more.

 Omitting the flaxseed?
 Flaxseed is used to make flax eggs, which act as a binder like an egg would in non-vegan cooking.
 If you don’t have flaxseed in the cupboard though you can omit this.
 Your stuffing may not hold together quite as well but it’ll still taste great.

 Using dried herbs.
-Use fresh herbs if you can because they offer a better flavour, however, if you’re stuck and only have dried herbs you can substitute.
-Swap 1.5 tsp fresh thyme for 0.5 tsp dried thyme and 2 tbsp fresh parsley for 2 tsp dried parsley.
+Fresh herbs give the best flavour, however dried herbs are still a great substitute.
+Swap 1.5 tsp fresh thyme for 0.5 tsp dried thyme, and 2 tbsp fresh parsley for 2 tsp dried parsley.

 You’ll need a large frying pan, chopping board, knife, food processor and baking dish for this veggie chestnut stuffing recipe.
 We used a 20cm/8″ round ceramic ovenproof dish for this recipe.